Microbiology Certification - M, MB (ASCP)

 - A post-baccalaureate degree in medical laboratory science

 - A master’s degree in microbiology or an appropriately related field

 - One year of full-time experience (clinical, veterinary, industry, or research) in a microbiology laboratory in the U.S., Canada, or an accredited laboratory within the last five years

 - Have successfully completed a program in microbiology under the auspices of a NAACLS-accredited medical laboratory scientist program within the last five years

-Aspiring microbiology technologists are encouraged to see out bachelor of science programs that are programmatically accredited by NAACLS.
+Aspiring microbiology technologists are encouraged to see a bachelor of science program that NAACLS programmatically accredits.
 An example of a NAACLS-accredited medical laboratory scientist bachelor of science program is the bachelor of science in medical laboratory science at Wichita State University (WSU).
 This condensed program spans 17 months, including 12 months of instruction at WSU and five months of clinical practice at a medical facility.